 As it will be your birth, think about the facilities and services that best match YOUR needs.
 Don’t let any doctors or nurses push you around.
 Be the best advocate that you can be for you and your child.

-Here’s a very basic list of items that I found useful during my pregnancy:
+Here’s a very basic list of items that I found useful during my pregnancy and after giving birth: